sinclairzx81/sidewinder/libs/redis/readme.md

 ### RedisMap

 The RedisMap manages a Dictionary data structure within Redis and is analogous to the JavaScript Map collection.
-It `set`, `get`, `has` and `delete` and entries can be enumerated using `for-await`
+It provides the `set`, `get`, `has` and `delete` functions and entries can be enumerated using `for-await`

 <details>
 <summary>Example</summary>